Last updated on December 11th, 2022 at 11:50 am

 In this post, we are going to present part 2 of our class notes on The Tempest, Act 3 Scene 2.
-This contains dialogue-wise explanations, word meaning, special coverage on important sections, etc. This is prepared thinking the necessity of the students, like ISC class 12 students.
+This contains dialogue-wise explanations, word meaning, special coverage of important sections, etc. This is prepared thinking of the necessity of the students, like ISC class 12 students.
 In this specific post, you will find the initial dialogues between Trinculo, Stephano, and Caliban in Act 3, scene 2 of The Tempest.

 The Tempest – Act 3, scene 2 Class Notes Part 2